darlean-io/darlean.ts/examples/src/oracle/3_do_not_forget/readme.md

 ```
 What it does is just to create a new `IPersistable` instance with the provided `knowledge` as value.
 It does *not* yet load the data from the underlying store (how could it? loading the data is an asynchronous operation, and we are in a synchronous constructor).

-Now that we have the constructor right, we can implement the `IActivateable` and `IDeactivateable`:
+Now that we have the constructor right, we can implement the `IActivateable` and `IDeactivateable`.
+They are literally one-liners:
 ```ts
     public async activate(): Promise<void> {
         await this.knowledge.load();